ssalpawuni/ssalpawuni/content/home/contact.md

 weight: 130

 title: Hi there! #Contact
-subtitle: Feel free to contact me for opportunities.
-We could work together.
+subtitle: Feel free to contact me for a possible collaboration.

 content:
   # Automatically link email and phone or display as text?